Planet Earth

 Our (modern) Explanation

 Ophiuchus carries a snake because he is considered a symbol for the wise profession of healers (doctors, pharmaceuts,nurses) who know which dose of a substance distinguishes between poison and medical herb.
 He is Asklepios (Latin: Esculab) whose walking stick until today is an international symbol of pharmacies.
-This constellation has always been in the zodiac, meaning that the moon, the sun and the planets sometimes stand in this constellation – the Sun, for instance, three weeks each year, from roughly 29 Nov to 18 Dec.
+This constellation has always been in the zodiac (when the Babylonians invented the schema of the division in twelve equal parts of the great circle around 400 BCE, as well as earlier when they called it “the path of the moon”).
+Hence, the moon, the sun and the planets sometimes stand in this constellation – the Sun, for instance, three weeks each year, from roughly 29 Nov to 18 Dec.
+Ophiuchus has not been used as a name for a zodiac sign because the signs (sections of the ecliptic) are always named after the constellation at their first degree, in this case “Sco” (although the Sun is in Sco only for five days per year).

 Ancient Globes